Your board member: “I can’t fundraise without more press!”

 Whether it’s a school, a social service organization, an advocacy organization or a research group fighting to cure an illness, a lack of nonprofit press is one of the most common problems I encounter.
 Lots of finger pointing but no visibility.

 And by the way, while nonprofit press is critical, every member of the cast of characters above has a very valid point.
 The problem is they are too busy complaining to see a most excellent solution.
 Between racquetball games, a client of mine told me how she handled this exact issue.
+I just want to share for the Apple fans, you can sit in front of your Macbooks and gamble online.

 It’s brilliant.
 Allow me to share it with you…